csothen/katas/README.md

 - [x] [Kata 19 - Word Chains](http://codekata.com/kata/kata19-word-chains/) ([solution](https://github.com/csothen/katas/blob/master/kata19/main.go))
 - [ ] [Kata 20 - Klondike](http://codekata.com/kata/kata20-klondike/)
 - [ ] [Kata 21 - Simple Lists](http://codekata.com/kata/kata21-simple-lists/)

+## Get started

+To run the tests for a Kata you need to:

+1. Clone the repository
+2. Change directory into the Kata you want to test
+3. Run `go test`

+In case you want to do custom tests you can edit the `main.go` file and call any kata with specific inputs or add your own tests